 For the vulnerable and those on low incomes, the failure of the housing system is widespread, with the social and economic inequalities perpetuated by the private rented sector being particularly acute.
 Poverty among renters has doubled in the last decade, leaving millions trapped in insecure, expensive housing.
 In addition to a shortage of supply, issues with regulation, affordability, access, quality and security pervade this dysfunctional market.
 As rents continue to rise, the need for change – especially in high-cost areas – is urgent.

-The Young Foundation believes that innovation can play a significant role in improving the experiences of tenants in the private rented sector.
-We have been inspired by initiatives like Dot Dot Dot and Homes for Good in Scotland to launch Reimagining Rent; a unique new programme working with innovative initiatives that are tackling many of the challenges presented by the Private Rented Sector, funded by the Nationwide Foundation.
+The Young Foundation believes that innovation can play a significant role in making the private rented sector work better and improving the experiences of tenants.
+Inspired by initiatives like Dot Dot Dot and Homes for Good, we have launched Reimagining Rent, a unique programme supporting innovative initiatives that are tackling many of the challenges presented by the Private Rented Sector, funded by the Nationwide Foundation.

-Reimagining Rent will support these innovations to make this sector work better for vulnerable people and those on low incomes.
-It will strengthen the innovations’ models, demonstrate their social impact and grow their potential to scale.
-We will also build alliances and networks with housing stakeholders to increase attention on housing innovation and attract investment so that ultimately more people have access to safe, secure and affordable homes.
+Reimagining Rent supports these innovations in order to help make this sector work better for vulnerable people and those on low incomes.
+Through a programme of workshops, consultancy and access to experts (at no cost to participants), we help participating teams strengthen the innovations’ models, demonstrate their social impact and grow their potential to scale.
+We are also building alliances and networks with housing stakeholders to increase attention on housing innovation and attract investment so that ultimately more people have access to safe, secure and affordable homes.

 The Young Foundation’s Reimagining Rent programme is being funded by the Nationwide Foundation, a charitable funder aiming to increase the availability of decent affordable homes for people in housing need.